Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Moreover, the decoupling from the net expenditure indicator of, inter alia,
+over fiscal policy.
+Moreover, the decoupling from the net expenditure indicator

-spending on co-financing EU-funded programs, achieving an equitable, green and
+of, inter alia, spending on co-financing EU-funded programs, achieving an

-situation by leaving the door open to well-known austerity policies.
+already difficult situation by leaving the door open to well-known austerity

 ANTONIO RUGGERI